mstortz/MemoryFootprint/README.md

 # MemoryFootprint
-An extension method to calculate the runtime memory consumption of an object.
+An extension method to approximate the runtime memory consumption of an object.

 I was suprised to find no existing method or popular library for this purpose, so I wrote one.
 The initial commit covers several cases, but I'm sure that there are many cases that it does not cover.